xjtu1025/wbtas2019/src/index.md

 <ClientOnly>
   <ImgSlide/>
 </ClientOnly>

-# Workshop of Blockchain Technology and Analysis for Security
+# 1st International Workshop of Blockchain Technology and Analysis for Security
 ## Call for Papers

-We solicit proposals for workshops to be held in conjunction with the main SANER conference.
-Workshops should highlight topics of interest related to software analysis, evolution, and reengineering, and should provide concrete opportunities for researchers to exchange and debate scientific ideas at an early stage, before they are solid and mature enough for publication in conference or journal venues.
+A blockchain is a distributed ledger for recording transactions, maintained by many nodes without central authority through a distributed cryptographic protocol.
+All nodes validate the information to be appended to the blockchain, and a consensus protocol ensures that the nodes agree on a unique order in which entries are appended.
+This prominent feature of blockchain is well known after the success of its early digital cryptocurrency applications known as Bitcoin.

-We encourage workshop organizers to include usual conference-like sessions like keynotes and paper presentations, but most importantly, activities that provide their participants with a true workshop experience, including (but not limited to) tool demo sessions, tutorials, panels, poster presentations, and discussion sessions.
+Nowadays more and more innovative applications are using blockchain to explore many new innovative digital financial applications and various decentralized applications that eliminate the need for 3rd party intermediaries, such as identity management, credit management, distrusted/public/shared ledger, crowd-funding, P2P insurance, smart contracts, supply chain management, online voting, medical records etc.  We aim to advance the state of the art in security of blockchain technology and analysis.

-Workshops can be organized as full-day or half-day events.
+The aim of this workshop is to bring together researchers and practitioners working in distributed systems, cryptography, and security, from academia and industry, who are interested in the technology and analysis of blockchains and their protocols.

 ## Evaluation Criteria